 Forensic analysis of lubricants consists of the examination lubricant residue collected after a sexual assault.
 Lubricants can be collected from a variety of places, including: from the victim, from the suspect, from the condom/condom wrapper that was used in the assault or from bed sheets.
-These residues are analyzed to determine if they two samples have common components which could provide a basis for stating that there was contact during a sexual assault.
+These residues are analyzed to determine if the two samples have common components which could provide a basis for stating that there was contact during a sexual assault.

-Submitted samples can be submitted directly from the crime scene (i.e. used condom or condom wrapper) or in a sexual assault kit (i.e. biological swabs).
+Samples can be submitted directly from the crime scene (i.e. used condom or condom wrapper) or in a sexual assault kit (i.e. biological swabs).
 Determining if two samples have the same components can be accomplished by determining the presence of a spermicide (nonoxynol-9) by analyzing the organic extract via gas chromatography-mass spectrometry (GC-MS), identifying the presence of a major lubricant (e.g. PDMS or PEG) using infrared (IR) spectroscopy, and the presence of dry lubricants via polarized light microscopy.
 Samples considered to be from a similar source can be determined if both the known and the unknown have similar components.

 NCFS Lubricant Research:

 - Characterization of lubricant classes by direct analysis in real time – mass spectrometry (DART-MS)